cdale77/active_job_status/README.md

                                              job_ids: my_jobs,
                                              expire_in: 500000)

-You can easily add jobs to the batch.
+You can easily add jobs to the batch:

     new_jobs = [some_new_job.job_id, another_new_job.job_id]
     my_batch.add_jobs(job_ids: new_jobs)

-And you can ask the batch if all the jobs are completed or not.
+And you can ask the batch if all the jobs are completed or not:

     my_batch.completed?
     # => true, false

-You can ask the batch for other bits of information.
+You can ask the batch for other bits of information:

     batch.batch_id
     # => "230923asdlkj230923"